-A bear, some magical golden trees, snow, and one of the world’s most beautiful lakes definitely makes for a great hike.
+A bear, some magical golden trees, snow, and one of the world’s most beautiful lakes definitely make for a great hike.

 In my opinion, it is definitely the best fall hike in Banff National Park, if not the whole of the Canadian Rockies, to see the larches alone.
 Something truly special.